Characters: Casino Royale

 - Who Names Their Kid "Dude"?: Bond hopes she gave her parents hell for that.

 The main villain of the film.
-He is a banker for terrorist funds who uses them in his own moneymaking schemes.
+He is a banker for terrorist funds who uses them in his own moneymaking schemes (wherein he short sells massive shares of a company's stock, then stages terrorist attacks on said company's major assets to drive them into bankruptcy).
 After one goes disastrously wrong due to Bond's interference, he is forced to hold the poker tournament at Casino Royale to hastily win back the losses.

 - Adaptational Attractiveness: In the original novel, Le Chiffre is described as an overweight, unattractive man.
-In the film, however, he's trim and handsome (Mads Mikkelsen has been voted "Denmark's sexiest man" multiple times).
+In the film, however, he's trim and handsome.
+Note that Mads Mikkelsen has been voted "Denmark's sexiest man" multiple times.

 - Adaptational Badass: This Le Chiffre is far more dangerous than his counterpart in the 1967 film